raphCode/master-thesis-muzero/theory.typ

 their payoff.
 @gtheo

-However, this can lead to seemingly cooperative behavior in some settings:
-!gs may have rules that require !pls to work together to achieve a mutually beneficial goal.
-This goal cannot be achieved by one !pl alone, so !pls are motivated to behave cooperatively.
-@gtheo

-The !gs studied in this thesis are strictly non-cooperative in a !gtic sense.
-To avoid any confusion, it is important to point out that this thesis refers to !gs being cooperative when:
-- all !pls act out of self-interest and
-- the rules of the !gs are designed to encourage cooperation.
-The latter is achieved by designing a !g outcome with a large payoff for all !pls which can only be reached by working together in a way intended by the rules.
+However, a third category can be identified:
+In a collaborative !g, all !pls work together as a team, sharing the outcomes and thus payoffs.
+A team is defined by a group of !pls who have the same interests, albeit the individual information !pls have may differ.
+Since the rewards and penalties of their !as are shared, the challenge in a collaborative !g is working together to maximize the team's payoff.
+In contrast, cooperation among individuals may involve different payoffs and goals of the different !pls.
+#cite("collaborative_games", "eco_theo_teams")

 === !Exf